You are here: Website creation > Web Design

 - Final design draft (prototype)

-- Preview of the key pages / templates
+- Previews of the most important pages / templates

 Roles:

-- Lilac Media: Creating the design, adjusting based on feedback
+- lilac-media: Creating the design, revising based on feedback

 Goal: Completion of the design process and preparation for implementation.